Stratus51/tokio_examples/notes.md

 Plus the Rust trait system doesn't help much in this regard.
 I don't mean that the trait system is bad, in fact I believe it is truly awesome.
-But when an object implements a few traits, you end up with a s***load of methods on the object, hidden in the trait unfoldable fields of the trait section.
+But when an object implements a few traits, you end up with a lot of methods on the object, hidden in the trait unfoldable fields of the trait section.
 This leads to hardly being able to know the list of methods usable on a